victorbiga/engineering-management/README.md

 ## Biases

+* 📖 [Thinking, Fast and Slow](https://en.wikipedia.org/wiki/Thinking,_Fast_and_Slow) by Daniel Kahneman and published in 2012 is already a classic.
+It offers a whirling tour into our biases and the limits of human judgment.
+Truly amazing read.
 * [You're not going to believe what I'm about to tell you](http://theoatmeal.com/comics/believe), The Oatmeal (comics) about the backfire effect ("given evidence against their beliefs, people can reject the evidence and believe even more strongly", [confirmation bias - Wikipedia](https://en.wikipedia.org/wiki/Confirmation_bias)).

 Cognitive biases don't only apply to hiring...
 They can impact performance reviews, 1-1, team meetings, even small talk with colleagues.